-Lost Adventures was founded by Mikkel Legarth from Denmark in 2018.
-He co-founded Modisa Wildlife Project in 2010, a wildlife conservation project in Botswana, together with Valentin Gruener from Germany.
-Modisa means “guardian” in the local language of Setswana and their aim with the project is to act as advocates for the wildlife in Botswana and to assist in the human wildlife conflict by cooperating with local and foreign researchers.
+Lost Adventures was founded in 2018 by Mikkel Legarth from Denmark.
+In 2010, he co-founded a Botswana wildlife conservation project called the Modisa Wildlife Project with Valentin Gruner from Germany.
+In the local language of Setswana, Modisa means “guardian”.
+With the Modisa Wildlife Project, Mikkel and Valentin aimed to act as advocates for Botswana wildlife and to assist in easing the conflict between humans and wildlife by cooperating with local and foreign researchers.

-Mikkel’s passion for Africa and its wildlife unfolded in 2008 with a 3-week placement at a wildlife volunteer project in Namibia.
-The 3 weeks turned into a 9 months adventure!
-The experience of living and working in the bush – and the bond he had built with a leopard called Lost, ultimately changed his dream of becoming a commercial pilot to co-found Modisa Wildlife Project in Botswana instead.
-In 2018 he embarked on a new journey with starting Lost Adventures - named after the leopard from Namibia.
+Mikkel’s passion for Africa and its wildlife blossomed in 2008, during a 3-week placement at a wildlife volunteer project in Namibia.
+The weeks instead stretched into 9 months of adventure.
+The experience of living and working in the African bush – and the bond Mikkel built with a leopard called Lost – ultimately re-organized his life.
+He shifted from working toward his dream of becoming a commercial pilot to his newfound dream of supporting the wildlife that had come to mean so much to him.
+With that commitment co-founded the Modisa Wildlife Project in Botswana.
+In 2018, he embarked on a new journey with Lost Adventures - named after the leopard Mikkel met in Namibia.